 - Orange Blossom Water: A tablespoon goes a long way, but this ingredient could probably be named the signature flavor for Syrian desserts.
 If it's not in the dessert itself, it's usually in the sugar syrup that's drizzled on top.

-- Cinnamon: This part is optional, but a sprinkle of cinnamon on top makes it a hundred times better!
+- Cinnamon: This part is optional, but a sprinkle of ground cinnamon on top makes it a hundred times better!

-How To Make Syrian Semolina Pudding
+How To Make Semolina Porridge

-In a medium-sized pot, add the sugar, water, and orange blossom water and dissolve the sugar in medium-high heat.
+In a medium-sized pot, add the sugar, water, and orange blossom water and dissolve the sugar on medium-high heat.
 Once the sugar dissolves and starts bubbling, immediately lower the heat.
 Let it sit while you toast the semolina.

 Tips and Tricks

 - Make sure to dissolve the sugar in the water or milk.
 Be careful not to over-boil it before you add the semolina.
-As soon as the sugar completely dissolves, add your toasted semolina.
+As soon as the sugar completely dissolves, add the toasted semolina.

-How to Decorate Semolina Pudding
+How to Garnish

 Equipment